-Beyond mattress materials and construction, you need to keep an eye out for company policies regarding returns, sleep trials, and warranties, as well as white glove delivery or exchanges if they offer those.
+Beyond mattress materials and construction, you need to keep an eye out for company policies regarding returns, sleep trials, and warranties, as well as white glove delivery if they offer that.

 Most online mattress companies include a sleep trial with their mattresses, but the time periods vary depending on the brand.
 The average sleep trial runs about 90 days, but some companies even offer a full year!
 You should expect to be able to try out your bed for at least 30 days since that’s the normal break-in period for a new mattress.